arzwa/MultilocusIsland/docs/draft-hapdip2.md

-So far, most theoretical developments have assumed rather simple genetic architectures, dealing with biallelic loci of equal additive effect (ignoring dominance and epistasis) that are either unlinked or uniformly spread along a block of genome; and statistical approaches for the inference of gene flow across the genome either make similarly crude assumptions [@aeschbacher2017], or ignore the genetic details of local adaptation altogether [@fraisse2021;
+So far, most theoretical developments have assumed rather simple genetic architectures, dealing with biallelic loci of equal additive effect (ignoring dominance and epistasis) that are either unlinked or uniformly spread along a block of genome [@barton1983; @fraisse2021b; @sachdeva2022]; and statistical approaches for the inference of gene flow across the genome either make similarly crude assumptions [@aeschbacher2017], or ignore the genetic details of local adaptation altogether [@fraisse2021; @laetsch2022].
-@laetsch2022].

-In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on equilibrium differentiation at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by a suitably defined (selective) *effective* migration rate $m_e$ [@petry1983; @bengtsson1985; @kobayashi2008], which captures the effects of selection against the associated genetic background.
+In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on equilibrium differentiation at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by an *effective* migration rate $m_e$ which depends, essentially, only on the total trait divergence [@petry1983;
+@bengtsson1985; @barton1986; @kobayashi2008], and captures the effects of
+selection against the associated genetic background on gene flow at a focal locus.
-The extent to which *neutral* gene flow is reduced by LD with alleles under selection can be similarly quantified by the (neutral) effective migration rate [@petry1983; @barton1986; @kobayashi2008], which can serve as a quantitative measure of reproductive isolation [@westram2022].
+The effective migration rate for a neutral locus can furthermore serve as a quantitative measure of reproductive isolation [@westram2022].
-In her paper, @sachdeva2022 conducted a detailed study of the effects of both drift and LD on swamping thresholds and neutral differentiation in the mailand-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and $L$ divergently selected loci of equal effect.
+In her paper, @sachdeva2022 conducted a detailed study of the effects of both drift and LD on swamping thresholds and neutral differentiation in the mainland-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and $L$ divergently selected loci of equal effect.
 The general theoretical framework outlined in @sachdeva2022 is however readily extended to deal with more complicated genetic architectures.
-In this paper, we derive an expression for the effective migration rate for a polygenic genetic architecture with arbitrary fitness effects and dominance across loci (referred to as a *heterogeneous* architecture or barrier) in a population with haplodiplontic life cycle (which includes haplontic and diplontic life cycles as special cases).
+In this paper, we derive an expression for the effective migration rate for a polygenic genetic architecture with arbitrary fitness effects and dominance across loci (referred to as a *heterogeneous* architecture or barrier) in a population with a haplodiplontic life cycle (which includes haplontic and diplontic life cycles as special cases).
 We use this $m_e$ to build an approximation for the marginal allele frequency distributions at migration-selection balance in a mainland-island model, and